 - Requirements for Stream 2, Tranche 1 and Tranche 2 entities.
 The Year 1 Requirements are set out in this document.
 The Indicative Year 2 and Year 3 Requirements for subsequent reporting years can be found on the Commonwealth Climate Disclosure Requirements webpage. - Simplified Requirements for Tranche 3 entities not subject to the carve-out.
-The Simplified Requirements are currently under development and are due to be released in Q3 2025.
+The Simplified Requirements are due to be released in Q3 2025.